gdsbook/book/notebooks/04_spatial_weights.md

 polygons in this case, PySAL uses inter-centroid distances to determine the
 $k$ nearest observations to each polygon.

-The knn weights displays no island problem:
+The k-nearest neighbor weights displays no island problem:

 ```python
 wk4.islands
 ```

-This is the same for the contiguity case above but, in the case of KNN weights, this is by construction.
-However, examination of the cardinality histogram for the knn weights shows us that each observation has the same number of neighbors:
+This is the same for the contiguity case above but, in the case of k-nearest neighbor weights, this is by construction.
+However, examination of the cardinality histogram for the k-nearest neighbor weights shows us that each observation has the same number of neighbors:

 ```python